reframe-hpc/reframe/docs/manpage.rst

 - ``punit``: the unit of the performance variable
 - ``presult``: the result (``pass`` or ``fail``) for this performance variable.
   The result is ``pass`` if the obtained performance value is within the acceptable bounds.
-- ``pdiff``: the difference as a percentage between the base and target performance values when a performance comparison is attempted.
+- ``pdiff``: the difference as a percentage between the :ref:`left <cmpspec-syntax>` and :ref:`right <cmpspec-syntax>` performance values when a performance comparison is attempted.
-  More specifically, ``pdiff = (pval_base - pval_target) / pval_target``.
+  More specifically, ``pdiff = (pval_lhs - pval_rhs) / pval_rhs``.
 - ``psamples``: the number of test cases aggregated.
 - ``sysenv``: The system/partition/environment combination as a single string of the form ``{system}:{partition}+{environ}``

 .. note::

-   For performance comparisons, either implicit or explicit, the aggregation applies to both the base and target test cases.
+   For performance comparisons, either implicit or explicit, the aggregation applies to both the left- and right-hand-side test cases.

 .. note::

    .. versionadded:: 4.8
       The ``presult`` special column was added.

+   .. versionadded:: 4.9
+      More aggregations are added, multiple aggregations at once are supported and the ``stats`` shortcut is introduced.

 Presenting the results
 ----------------------

 The selection of the final columns of the results table is specified by the same syntax as the ``<cols>`` subspec described above.

-However, for performance comparisons, ReFrame will generate two columns for every attribute in the subspec that is not also a group-by attribute, suffixed with ``_A`` and ``_B``.
+However, for performance comparisons, ReFrame will generate two columns for every attribute in the subspec that is not also a group-by attribute, suffixed with ``(lhs)`` and ``(rhs)``.
+These suffixes can be changed using the :option:`--term-lhs` and :option:`--term-rhs` options, respectively.
 These columns contain the aggregated values of the corresponding attributes.

-Note that only the aggregation of ``pval`` (i.e. the test case performance)  can be controlled (see :ref:`testcase-grouping`).
-All other attributes are aggregated by joining their unique values.
+Note that any attributes/columns that are not part of the group-by set will be aggregated by joining their unique values.

-It possible to select only one of the A/B variants of the extra columns by adding the ``_A`` or ``_B`` suffix to the column name in the ``<cols>`` subspec, e.g., ``+result_A`` will only show the result of the first group of test cases.
+It is also possible to select only one of the lhs/rhs variants of the extra columns by adding the ``_lhs`` or ``_rhs`` suffix to the column name in the ``<cols>`` subspec, e.g., ``+result_lhs`` will only show the result of the left selection group in the comparison.

 .. versionchanged:: 4.8

-   Support for selecting A/B column variants in performance comparisons.
+   Support for selecting lhs/rhs column variants in performance comparisons.

+.. versionchanged:: 4.9

+   Multiple aggregations at once are supported.
+New aggregations are added and ``A/B`` column variants are renamed to ``lhs`` and ``rhs``, respectively.

 Examples
 --------